A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

-In this section, we explain how to efficiently compute the solutions of the phase field models \MCH \ and \NMNCH \ and give some various numerical illustrations of these models in $2$ and $3$ dimensions.
-Recall that these models read as follows:
+In this section, we show how to compute effectively numerical approximations of the solutions to phase field models \MCH ~and \NMNCH, and we provide various numerical illustrations of the performances and properties of both models in dimensions $2$ and $3$.
+The numerical approximation is performed with the original \MCH ~model and with the \NMNCH ~reformulation II model (see the introduction), whose definitions are recalled: